Inflectra/rapise-documentation/docs/New/Roadmap.md

 # Development Roadmap

 !!! info "About"
-    This roadmap document outlines the functionality planned for the future releases of the version 6 platform of Rapise.
+    This roadmap document outlines the functionality planned for the future releases of Rapise.
 We are responsive to feedback so the contents of each individual release will be subject to change.

     Releases will also include lower level enhancements and bug fixes.
 We do not provide a public list of open bugs or enhancement requests at this time.